andytudhope/living-blue-book/source/faith/highlands.md

 # Highlands

-This song which soared into the Stormberg sounds somehow like it comes from me, rising into the rainclouds' rumbling as lightning strikes a massive stone just by the side of a dirt road
+This song which soared into the Stormberg sounds steeped in something else, rising into the rainclouds' rumbling as lightning strikes a massive stone just by the side of a dirt road